nnellans/bash-guide/README.md

 - expression2 defines the "while" loop condition, for example: `i < 5`
 - expression3 runs after every loop to iterate the counter, for example: `++i`

+### Special Loop Commands

+`continue` will end processing for the current loop iteration, and start processing the next iteration.

+`break` will end the loop altogether.

 ---

 # Array Variables

 - Bash arrays are one-dimensional (think of a single-column spreadsheet)
 - Arrays can be:
-  - "indexed" which means they use a zero-based numerical index
+  - "indexed" which means they use a zero-based numeric index
   - "associative" which means they use a string-based index

 Naming standards: same as Shell variables